 2009 was the first vintage for Nemarniki wine, a humble beginning producing four barrels of single clone (Pommard) Pinot Noir.
 Perhaps it was beginners luck in producing the first commercial vintage, it is a fine wine and continues to drink well.
 Before becoming a legal entity, wine was made in dorm rooms at college, and after that garages and basements.
 My neighbors were not exactly crazy about the two to three weeks of visiting fruit flies during fermentation, but did try the wine and gave me great feedback.
 My guinea pigs, God bless them.
 Since then, I have had the privilege and pleasure of working for and besides accomplished wine makers and growers as well as other industry entities.
 The willingness to share knowledge and information seems synonymous with the Oregon wine industry.
 I am most grateful to all that have helped me learn.
 Grazie!
 My education is forever ongoing with classes, seminars and conferences (see notes).
 My scholastic background of science has lent itself well in understanding the world of winemaking and viticulture.

 Thank you to the wineries who support Nemarniki Vineyard by buying my fruit:

 BELLS UP WINERY

-This website is written by an ageing (I like to think gracefully), somewhat outre grower of grapes and maker of wines…..a dream come true.
+This website is written by an aging (I like to think gracefully), somewhat outre grower of grapes and maker of wines….a dream come true.
 I have much to be thankful for.

 American Viticulture Area (AVA)